Safe earwax removal using Debrox

 - For each use, approximately 5-10 drops should be placed in the affected ear(s)

-Debrox safely removes earwax by softening it with its gently microfoam cleansing action allowing the earwax to naturally drain from the ear.
+Debrox safely removes earwax by softening it with its gentle microfoam cleansing action allowing the earwax to naturally drain from the ear.

-Any earwax remaining after treatment may be remoced by gently flushing the ear with warm water.
+Any earwax remaining after treatment may be removed by gently flushing the ear with warm water.

 Why Debrox rather than cotton swabs?

-Many people still reach for the cotton seabs when it comes time to clean their ears.
-However, cotton swabs can actually push earwax deeper in to the ear canal, causing greater buildup and risking damage to the eardrum and lining of the ear canal.
+Many people still reach for the cotton swabs when it comes time to clean their ears.
+However, cotton swabs can actually push earwax deeper into the ear canal, causing greater buildup and risking damage to the eardrum and lining of the ear canal.